-In August, of each year USC participates in the Student Experience Survey (SES).
-Students randomly selected to participate in the SES will receive an email invitation with a link to the online questionnaire.
+In August each year USC participates in the Student Experience Survey (SES).
+Current undergraduate and postgraduate coursework students, who were enrolled in the first half of the year, will be invited to participate in the SES via an email sent to their USC student inbox.
+The email will include a link to the online questionnaire.

-The Student Experience Survey (SES) is a national survey of Australian undergraduate students.
-It is conducted for the Australian Government Department of Education and Training and aims to gain an understanding of students’ experiences at each institution.
+The Student Experience Survey (SES) is a national survey conducted for the Australian Government Department of Education and Training and aims to gain an understanding of students’ experiences at each institution.

 The SES forms part of the Federal Government’s Quality Indicators for Learning and Teaching (QILT) initiative.
 Universities and the Government use the results to improve higher education teaching and learning in Australia.